bihealth/sodar-server/docs_manual/source/admin_upgrade.rst

 For most SODAR versions, the following procedure for upgrading can be followed:

-1. Pull and check out the ``sodar-docker-compose`` release corresponding to the current SODAR server version.
+1. Pull and check out the latest ``sodar-docker-compose`` release corresponding to the current SODAR server version.
 2. Review and update your environment variables to match and/or support those recommended in the `env.example <https://github.com/bihealth/sodar-docker-compose/blob/main/env.example>`_ file found in the current ``sodar-docker-compose`` release.
 Especially make